Localizations

 The Frontegg components have text throughout.
 The text is for all types of things, like titles, labels, input placeholders, alerts, and more.

-This guide provides examples of how to customize the text content of your Frontegg components.
+This guide teaches you how to customize the text content of your Frontegg components.

 Getting Started